Trade facilitation and integration

 Across Asia, approximately 80 per cent of garment and footwear factory workers are women.
 Women who work in these sectors often do not earn enough for a decent standard of living or to meet their own and their families’ basic needs.
 Women are also often frequently subjected to sexual harassment in the workplace and have little or no access to labour rights.

 To support the improvement of labour standards in the garment and footwear factories, Australia is partnering with the International Labour Organization and the International Finance Corporation, through their Better Work program, to improve workplace standards, including wages, working hours, maternity leave and labour relations.
 The program is operating in 1600 factories that together employ more than 2 million workers in seven countries.
 Australia’s funding for Better Work goes to projects in Bangladesh, Cambodia, Indonesia and Vietnam.
 In addition to improving working conditions, the program has led to a 22 per cent increase in productivity, and a 25 per cent increase in profitability, for participating factories.

 Australia Indonesia Partnership for Rural Economic Development

 This program aims to increase inclusive economic growth in five provinces in eastern Indonesia by influencing how agricultural markets work for the poor.
 The program is designed to help reduce the number of Indonesians living in poverty, address constraints to rural income growth and improve agricultural productivity.
 The program is facilitating private sector-led investment in better agricultural practices, while also supporting the Australian Government's aid for trade and women's economic empowerment priorities.
-Private sector partners have worked on more than 50 activities with the program since 2013.
-The program aims to increase the incomes of 300,000 smallholder farm households by 30 per cent by 2018.

 Health and disability